KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 (distill '[cheshire "5.5.0"])
 ```

-You can add Alembic to every REPL by adding the following to `~/.lein/profiles.clj`.
+You can add Alembic to every REPL by merging the following into `~/.lein/profiles.clj`.

 ```
 {:repl {:dependencies [[alembic "0.3.2"]]}}